BabylonJS/Documentation/content/How_To/Use_Vite/usingVite.md

 ![Picture of a file](/img/how_to/use-vite/09.png)

 The code for **app.ts** is a test scene of a sphere from [another Babylon.js tutorial](https://doc.babylonjs.com/guidedLearning/createAGame/gettingSetUp).
 Notice how the `import` statements at the top allow the rest of the code to function.
-The code for **index.html** contains the title that will appear in the browser titlebar, as well as a `<script>` tag to tell Vite which file has the main code to start our project (which is `app.ts` in our case.)
-The code for **tsconfig.json** is a combination between the default Vite file and the one from that other Babylon.js tutorial mentioned earlier.
-You can read the [TypeScript docs](https://www.typescriptlang.org/tsconfig) if you want to know what the other settings do, but it's not necessary for starting out.
+The code for **index.html** contains the title that will appear in the browser title bar, as well as a `<script>` tag to tell Vite which file has the main code to start our project (which is `app.ts` in our case.)
+The code for **tsconfig.json** is a slimmed-down combination between the default Vite file and the one from that other Babylon.js tutorial mentioned earlier.
+Each line roughly explains what each setting does.
+You can read the [TypeScript docs](https://www.typescriptlang.org/tsconfig) if you want to learn more.

 **(11)** Run `npm run dev` in your terminal and Ctrl+click the localhost: link again.